Agent Action BOM

 What is an Agent Action BOM?

-Last updated: May 12, 2026
+Last updated: May 16, 2026

 Security teams already have tools for dependencies, code findings, identity inventory, and runtime events.
-The missing artifact is often the action path: how an AI-assisted workflow reaches a repo, credential, CI/CD job, cloud command, package publish step, or release workflow, and whether that action was approved and supported by an evidence pack.
+The missing artifact is often the action path: how an AI-assisted workflow reaches a repo, credential, CI/CD job, cloud command, package publish step, or release workflow, and whether that action was approved and supported by an evidence packet.

 What an Agent Action BOM should contain